-7. 3150 lbs minimum weight for 602 crate engines, 3200lbs for 603 crate engines and 3150lbs for “Built Engines” with driver after race, 55% left side maximum, no fuel, water or oils may be added after the race to any cars.
+7. 3150 lbs minimum weight for 602 crate engines, 3225lbs for 603 crate engines and 3150lbs for “Built Engines” with driver after race, 55% left side maximum, no fuel, water or oils may be added after the race to any cars.
 Maximum 49% Percent Rear Weight Checked With Car Filled With Gas.
 All Cars Maximum 55% Left Side.
 Declared weights must be displayed on top left corner of windshield or back of hood.

 8. Automatic transmissions with stock OEM type working torque converter, min.
 10”.
 No lock ups Straight Drive Clutches and pressure plates must remain OEM stock.
 No lightening allowed.
 Clutch pressure plate, disc, flywheel, and flywheel bolts must weigh 33 lbs. minimum.

 9. Standard OEM production transmissions 3 or 4 speeds will be allowed to compete.
 All gears must work.
 No overdrive gears allowed.
 Must use a steel blow proof bell housing if using OEM stock type clutch.
-7 ¼ or larger metallic clutch will be allowed with a 75lb weight penalty and may use an metal bell housing.
+7 ¼ or larger metallic clutch will be allowed with a 75lb weight penalty and may use a metal bell housing.
 Starters must mount in stock location.
 A hydraulic throw out bearing will be allowed.

 10. Racing wheels only up to maximum 10”.
 NO softener or tire treatment of any kind.
 Scuffed 10″ Hoosier Track Tire.
-Tires for the 2017 MASS Season will be Scuff Hoosier TBD.
-Tire Sets will be Equally Graded Track Scuffed Tires will be drawn and will cost $160 for a complete set of 5 race tires.
+Tires for the 2020 MASS Season will be Scuff Hoosier TBD.
+Tire Sets will be Equally Graded Track Scuffed Tires will be drawn and will cost $160 complete set.
 Teams will be required to buy Tires (Scuff) at the track that will be Series branded!
 The marked Qualifying set (as Sold in Sets) will be the tires you start the race on and may be impounded!
 If you Change a flat you must install a Series Scuffed marked tire.
-The series will come by your pit before race time and approve a sixth tire in your pit as a extra side spare.
+The series will come by your pit before race time and approve a sixth tire in your pit as an extra side spare.
 If you have a Pit Stop you will be required to start at the tail end of the race field unless it is the halfway point.
 There will Limited fuel on Pit Road with 1 electric wrench and 1 jack.
 There will be a 10 lap rule in effect where all lead lap cars proceed to the front of the field.
 You must start the race on the tires you qualified on!
 If there is a caution near the halfway break race control may use it for the halfway if being used.

 11. Frame must remain stock specs from front of steering box to center of rear-end housing or subject to weight penalty.
 Frame must be same dimensions from front to back (length and width).
 Frame and cage may be tied and reinforced together by rectangle, square or round tubing for safety.
 Front clip must be OEM and may be notched for fuel pump and oil pan clearance.

 12. Cars must retain stock OEM spec parts.
 Lower A-frames must be in stock mounts and stock locations.
 Upper A-frame mounts may be altered.
 Tubular UPPER A-frames may be used.
 Unaltered Lower A-Frames must remain stock OEM and must be same length on Right Side and Left Side excluding Ball Joints and Bushings.
 (Lower A-frames, spindles, trailing arms, and steering components must remain stock OEM parts) Tie Rods may be Steel Sleeve with Steel Heims with metal spacers and or slots to work out your bump steer.
 Front hubs and rotors must be same size and in OEM location and not be lighter than OEM stock.
 A floater rear end will be allowed.
 OEM Limited Slip, OEM Open, Locked Up Spool, or Detroit Locker Allowed.
 No Gleason or Gear Driven Devices allowed.
 No cambered rear ends allowed (max .4 degrees).
 No travel limiting devices on suspension.
 No rear gear rule.
+Steel third members.
 Cars must have a complete steel firewall and floor pans.
 No boxed Interior.
-Sheet metal must be lower than driveshaft tunnel
+Sheet metal must be lower than driveshaft tunnel.

 13. Maximum tread width for front and rear of car measured from outside to inside of tires at spindle height is 66 1/2”.
 Front sway bars must be stock type or Howe type 1.375 max.
 No rear sway bars allowed.